Lsyncd Alternative for Real-Time Sync

 The variety of programs that can work with Lsyncd are described in the Lsyncd docs on Github.
 Under axkibe slash lsyncd.git (git clone https://github.com/axkibe/lsyncd.git) you can clone the source code to your Linux environment.
 From there you can use makepkg and sudo to create your package and cd into lsyncd.
 Git has specific instructions for creating this for your OS.

 Another approach, in stark contrast, and enterprise-capable: Resilio Connect.
 Real-time can be configured and intervals set to near zero on the peers.
 The solution runs on Linux but is also cross-platform and runs on most popular operating systems.
-Resilio Connect is by far the fastest and most scalable offering on the market; so it’s on the high end when considering lsyncd and rsync alternatives.
+Resilio Platform is by far the fastest and most scalable offering on the market; so it’s on the high end when considering lsyncd and rsync alternatives.

 The Resilio management console and Resilio agents run on a variety of Linux distros.
 Plus you get built in automation (also exposed via scripting and APIs) that scales the real-time synchronization process to as many endpoints as you can deploy.
 We have customers automatically synchronizing many thousands of servers in real-time.
 And reliability combined with centralized management make deploying files a hands-free operation.